mengruts/mengtsai-learn-pr/microsoft-learning/chooseanfservicelevel/choose-best-service-level-of-azure-netapp-files-for-your-hpc-applications/includes/2-identify-the-decision-criteria.md

 You will need to understand the key factors that determine Azure NetApp Files performance.

-# Service Level

-The first important concept in determining performance with Azure NetApp Files is the Service Level.
-The service levels are defined and differentiated by the QoS threshold for the maximum throughput allowed on a normalized basis relative to volume quota.

-Azure NetApp Files offers 3 service levels suited to different workload types: Standard, Premium, and Ultra.

 <!-- 2.
 Scenario sub-task --------------------------------------------------------------------------------

     Goal: Describe the part of the scenario that will be solved by the content in this unit